ory/docs/docs/oathkeeper/api-access-rules.md

     # If the URL Scheme is `http://` or `https://`, the access rules (an array of access rules is expected) will be
     # fetched from the provided HTTP(s) location.
     - https://path-to-my-rules/rules.json
   # Determines a matching strategy for the access rules .
 Currently supported values are `glob` and `regexp`.
-Empy string defaults to regexp.
+Empty string defaults to regexp.
   matching_strategy: glob
 ```